American Airstrikes Rally Iraqis Against U.S.

 Even if the U.S. attack was “retaliation for illegal actions,” he said, the Iraqi authorities should deal with them, not the Americans.

-Iraq’s Iranian-backed militias have increasingly posed a problem for both Iraq and President Donald Trump.
+Iraq’s Iranian-backed militias have increasingly posed a problem for both Iraq and the United States.

 The militias arose to help defeat the Islamic State, a battle they effectively fought on the same side as the Americans.
 They now represent a powerful faction in Iraq, both militarily and politically, controlling a large bloc in Parliament.